Fitness to Practise

 - If you have queries about the process or the information that the University sends you, e-mail email@example.com or telephone 029 2087 6628.

 - You should seek independent advice on how to respond if the University questions your conduct.
-This can be obtained from the Advice and Representation Centre (ARC), 3rd floor of the Students’ Union, Park Place, Cardiff email@example.com or 02920 781410.
+This can be obtained from the Student Advice centre, 3rd floor of the Students’ Union, Park Place, Cardiff firstname.lastname@example.org or 02920 781410.

 - The Fitness to Practise Procedure will be used if there are any circumstances which call into question your fitness to be admitted to and practice your future profession.
 A non-exhaustive list of circumstances are included in the Procedure which include: